 Increasing rates of homelessness throughout the State.
 California leads the nation with the highest homeless population, the highest rate of chronic homelessness, and the largest populations of youth and veterans experiencing homelessness in the nation.
-With over 150,000 people experiencing homelessness at any given night, California is home to a quarter of the nation's entire homeless population, despite being home to only 12% of the nation's population.
+With 161,548 people experiencing homelessness at any given night, California is home to a quarter of the nation's entire homeless population, despite being home to only 12% of the nation's population.
 Moreover, the COVID-19 pandemic has worsened our homelessness crisis by putting hundreds of thousands of Californians into financial distress, and either on the brink of or experiencing homelessness.
 It has also endangered the health and wellbeing of those experiencing homelessness, and depleted local resources.
-Even before COVID-19, over 1,000 people experiencing homelessness died each year in Los Angeles alone from causes directly attributable to homelessness.
+Even before COVID-19, over 1,000 people experiencing homelessness died each year, just in Los Angeles, from causes attributable to homelessness.
+People experiencing homelessness were over four times more likely to die from coronary heart disease, over 17 times more likely to die from a transportation-related injury, and over 36 times more likely to die from a drug overdose, as housed residents.

 One-time funding does not meet the scale of the need or voters' expectations.
 California has no statewide strategy nor any long-term funding targeted to ending homelessness.
 That needs to change.

-Despite polling showing that combatting homelessness has been voters' top priority for the last few years, the state's investment in solving our crisis has never exceeded more than .5% of the state's total budget.
+Despite polling showing that combatting homelessness has been voters' top priority for the last few years, the state's investment in solving our crisis has never exceeded more than 0.5% of the state's total budget.

-None of the state's recent one-year programs have made the level of progress we need to significantly reduce the number of people falling into and experiencing homelessness.
+None of the state's recent one-year programs have made the level of progress we need to reduce the number of people falling into and experiencing homelessness significantly.
 While the state's investments have helped local governments shelter tens of thousands of people and thwart more dramatic increases in homelessness, one-time investment, by its nature, narrows practical uses, preventing a comprehensive response.
 It taxes local governments to create administrative structures, complete complex applications year after year, and creatively combine funding sources with different, often inconsistent requirements.
+And one-time funding prevents service providers from being able to scale their staffing and organizational capacity to offer consistent, maximum capacity to move more people into housing.

 One-time funding also limits the state's ability to hold local governments accountable for lasting results, and frustrates budget committees that have to make new funding appropriations before last year's investments have been allocated.
-Experience in other states and in other policy areas clearly shows us that steady progress is only possible when governments plan well, fund sufficiently, and track outcomes consistently.
+Experience in other policy areas clearly shows us that steady progress is only possible when governments plan well, fund sufficiently, and track outcomes consistently.
 California's leadership on greenhouse gas emissions and renewable energy are two of many examples of this approach's success.